 Insurance Claims

 Most accident cases start with an insurance claim.
 You’ll report the crash to your own insurer or the at-fault driver’s carrier and go through their claims process, handing over evidence such as medical records, repair estimates, and police reports.
 Insurance claims can often be resolved within a matter of weeks or months, and they’re typically limited by the policy’s maximum payout.
-If the insurance company makes a reasonable offer and your damages are clear and not disputed, settling this way saves time and stress.

 Personal Injury Lawsuits

 Filing a lawsuit is a formal process that begins when negotiations break down, the issue of fault is contested, or your damages exceed what insurance will pay.
 Lawsuits let you take your case to court, where a judge or jury will decide who was at fault and if you’re entitled to compensation.
-This gives you the opportunity for a greater recovery and a wider range of damages, but this route takes longer, is more complex, and can have more costs involved.

 To determine which avenue is the best, you and your attorney will weigh the insurer’s last offer against the risks and possible rewards of litigation before moving forward.